Baseline MRI after DIEP Flap Breast Reconstruction

 One of the final images would include starting the injection of dye into my veins.
 I won’t kid you.
 It was uncomfortable.
 I could feel my vein swelling at my wrist, which is not an ideal place to have an IV.
 The contrast was very cold going into my veins.
 At this point in the process my arms were very cold from having them over my head and beginning to fall asleep.
 But, Omar assured me we only had another eight minutes left.
 I can do this, I thought.

-I completed the process, sat on the table briefly to get my bearings.
-I was a bit dizzy from lying face down.
-I left the room.
+I completed the process, sitting on the table briefly to get my bearings.
+Feeling a bit dizzy from lying face down I left the room slowly.
 Omar thanked me again for all the information and told me the results would take a few days because of the number of images he took.
 He shook my hand and it was so warm.
 I smiled at him and mentioned how good his warm hands felt so he gently took my hands in his again to warm them up for me; a kind man, indeed.

 I got dressed but before I left I made sure I had signed all the necessary paperwork so my plastic surgeon could have the results.
 Since I went out of state for my DIEP flap they would not automatically send the results to him unless I signed a release.
 Be sure you ask about this if you had your DIEP flap in a state different than where you would have your MRI done.